ph1l1pF/BankAccountAPI/README.md

 2. Run ``cd BankAccountAPI``
 3. Run ``docker-compose up -d --force-recreate --build``

-### Health Check

-Check if the API is running and is healthy by sending a get request to ``http://localhost:81/AccountStatement/HealthCheck``.

 ## Use API

 ### Start Collecting Bank Account Statements